-Should I Pay for an At-Fault Claim Myself?
+Should I Pay For an At-Fault Claim Myself?

 Example: You hit a large pothole on your way to work.
 It damages your tire, rim, and alignment.
-The cost of repair is $1100 and you have a $500 deductible.
+The cost of repair is $1,100 and you have a $500 deductible.
 You also filed an at-fault accident on your car insurance policy less than a year ago.
 Having two at-fault accidents on your record will put you up for non-renewal.
 You would have to get high-risk insurance until the oldest claim is more than three years old.
 It would be more cost effective to pay for the pothole claim out of pocket vs. collect $600 to help with repairs.

-Not all insurance carriers have the same threshold for at-fault claims.
+However, not all insurance carriers have the same threshold for at-fault claims.
 It is important to check with your insurance carrier to see if a threshold is allowed.

 Tips for Building an Emergency Fund